 For a traditional Southern getaway, Forsyth Park Inn sits right on the park for which the inn is named.
 A self-described “1869 Victorian-style bed and breakfast”, the Forsyth Park Inn gives you your first peek into all the history Savannah has to offer.

 From an 1800’s warehouse to a hotel, the Olde Harbour Inn is a part of Savannah’s River Street history, a district that housed many of the city’s cotton processing factories before it was abandoned after a Yellow Fever outbreak.
 Now, you can stay amongst the shops, restaurants, and galleries that now line the street, all right across from the Savannah River waterfront.

 Part of the Historic Inns of Savannah Collection, the Eliza Thompson House gives you another glance into the 19th century for your next family stay.
-Their cozy ambience lets you unwind from the hustle and bustle of the city after a day of activities.
+Their cozy ambiance lets you unwind from the hustle and bustle of the city after a day of activities.

 Another one for the history books, the Marshall House grew out of the continental railroad expansion and has survived Yellow Fever outbreaks and the American Civil War.
 When you stay, you can learn more about their exciting history and even see historical relics.

 In Marriott’s Autograph Collection, the Mansion on Forsyth Park serves you a luxury stay on a silver platter with their outdoor pool and high-quality decor.
-You can find the Mansion not far from Savannah’s renown Forsyth Park.
+You can find the Mansion not far from Savannah’s renowned Forsyth Park.